kschmitt0/kschmitt0.github.io/about.md

 <section class="about">
   <h1>About</h1>
-  <p>I'm a Master of Urban and Environmental Planning student at Arizona State University, focused on how spatial analysis and GIS can support climate adaptation, transportation planning, and community resilience.
-My work spans everything from resident survey design to statistical modeling of real estate markets, and I'm drawn to projects where mapping and data turn into decisions people can act on.</p>
+  <p>I'm a Master of Urban and Environmental Planning student at Arizona State University, focused on how spatial analysis and GIS can support climate adaptation, transportation planning, and community resilience.</p>

   <h2>Skills &amp; software</h2>
   <ul>